Bkbest/Divoom-PC-Monitor-Python/README.md

-# Divoom PC Monitor Python - Python Implementation for Linux Systems
+# Divoom PC Monitor Python - Implementation for Linux Systems

-This repository contains the Python code that interfaces with the Divoom PC Monitor application on the Divoom Times Gate to monitor system information for Linux systems.
+This repository contains the Python code that interfaces with the Divoom PC Monitor application on the Divoom Times Gate or Divoom Pixoo64 to monitor system information for Linux systems.

 ## Overview

 This project is a Python implementation of the Divoom PC Monitor originally written in C# by DivoomDevelop.
-It allows users to monitor various system metrics and display them on their Divoom Times Gate.
+It allows users to monitor various system metrics and display them on their Divoom Times Gate or Divoom Pixoo64.

 ## Features